-Software Litigation Consulting (Andrew Schulman) specializes in source code examination, software reverse engineering, pre-filing investigation of software/internet patent infringement, the preparation of claim charts (infringement & invalidity contentions), and research in software prior art, including almost twenty years experience in source-code examinations for litigation.
+Software Litigation Consulting (Andrew Schulman) specializes in source code examination, software reverse engineering, pre-filing investigation of software/internet patent infringement, the preparation of claim charts (infringement & invalidity contentions), and research in software prior art, including almost twenty years experience in source-code examination for litigation.
 Services include:

 - Pre-filing investigation (in-depth infringement-related inspection of software/internet products services)